 Investors take risks whenever they invest, but if they were defrauded by their stockbroker or the investment in question wasn’t what it seemed to be, investors are more likely to lose money.
 Fortunately, you may be able to recover these losses in Financial Industry Regulatory Authority (FINRA) arbitration with the assistance of a respected Miami securities fraud lawyer.

-At Wolper Law Firm, we have seen firsthand just how devastating the effects of securities fraud can have on an investor’s life.
+At Wolper Law Firm, P.A., we have seen firsthand just how devastating the effects of securities fraud can have on an investor’s life.
 Take action against the fraudster in your case and seek maximum recovery of your stock losses.

 Common Types of Securities Fraud in Miami

 Some stockbrokers engage in securities fraud in order to generate commissions that make them money, while others are encouraged to participate in schemes by their broker firms so the company can make money.
 In either case, securities fraud can often result in substantial losses to investors.
 Some of the most common types of securities fraud seen here in Miami include:

 - Advance fees